Absulit/points/README.md

 ### vert.js

-The vertex shader has this set of parameters set in the main function: position, color, uv, vertex_index.
+The vertex shader has this set of parameters initialized in the main function: position, color, uv, vertex_index.

 ```rust
 @vertex